andiausrust/applicant-project/README.md

 I usually divide my applications in two main areas: `features and libs`.

 `Features` should mirror the routing table.
 E.g. login, todos, ...
 Each feature has its own
- - store (state management), communicates with components via facade and with server via effects
+ - store (state management), communicates with components via facade
- - domain (server communication), is a service class that provides access to the backend and should only provide data
+ - a service class provides access to the backend and is called in effects - thus state management is oblivious to server side logic
  - view.
 The main component in the view is a smart component as it has dependencies (optimal would be to have only the facade injected).
 The rest of the components are dumb and have only input and outputs.
 That structure allows me to always have a clear separation of view, server communication and